aboaishehmohammed/interview-task/README.md

 # Task overview
-The candidate should implement a normalization java utility to be used to normalize numerical columns in a CSV file, the project will support two types of normalization approaches:
+The candidate should implement a normalization java utility to be used to normalize numerical columns in a CSV csvFile, the project will support two types of normalization approaches:
 * Z-Score
 * Min-Max scaling